You need to activate javascript for this site.

 Entry requirements N.A.

 Learning outcomes 1.
-Understand the contribution of Ergonomics in the product design and conception process.
+Understand the contribution of Ergonomics in the design and product development process;

-2. Understand the concepts and principles of Ergonomics, as well as the biomechanical and anthropometric aspects applied to product design.
+3. Understand the concepts and principles of Physical Ergonomics, specifically the biomechanical and anthropometric aspects applied to product design;

-3. Know how to select the methodologies of analysis and ergonomic intervention appropriate to the project typology, and apply them in the different stages of product development.
+4. Be able to select appropriate ergonomic analysis and intervention methodologies for the project's type, and apply them at different stages of product development;

-4. Understand the importance of designing products that support users' mental abilities.
+5. Understand the importance of designing products that support the users' mental capabilities;

-5. Know how to identify the essential requirements to improve the users' experience, namely usability, comfort and safety requirements.
+6. Be able to identify essential requirements to improve user experience, specifically usability, comfort, and safety requirements.

 Main Bibliography Bridger, R.S.
 (2003) Introduction to Ergonomics.
 New York: Taylor and Francis, Inc.